 Completion

 You should apply for approval of the educational component at least 6 months before you hand in your thesis for evaluation.
 All courses taken outside the University of Stavanger must be documented in the form of a certified copy of the course certificate.
 The Doctoral Committee undertakes the final approval of the educational/ training component.
-The application should be sent by e-mail to PhD coordinator.
+The application should be sent to the Doctoral Committee by e-mail: phdsamfunnsvitenskap@uis.no

 As you are nearing completion of the thesis it is time to start planning submission and defence.
 The supervisory team and the research school are responsible for appointing a thesis evaluation committee.